sozip/sozip-spec/sozip_specification.md

 1. The offset section MUST contain exactly ``(uncompress_size - 1) /
    chunk_size`` (floor rounding) entries, each of size ``offset_size`` bytes.

-2. Each entry MUST be a uint64 expressing the offset in the uncompressed stream at which a compressed chunk starts.
+2. Each entry MUST be a uint64 expressing the offset at which a compressed chunk starts.
+That offset is a relative offset, with respect to the start of the compressed stream (consequently, the indexed file and its index could be potentially relocated within the .zip file without requiring to regenerate the index).
    The offset of the first compressed chunk MUST be omitted, as always 0.

    The first offset value is thus the offset in the compressed stream where uncompressed bytes in the range ``[chunk_size, min(2 * chunk_size,